blakebax/Portal/README.md

 The datastorage is done in a simple text file with the data being serialized json.
 All events (the few that there are) are handled through simple ajax calls.
 With a small dataset such as this it's quite fast.
 I didn't give to much thought to security in the design, as was mentioned in the reequirements.
+Note: Developed in Firefox 8.0.1, but IE8 and chrome looked fine.

 Have Fun!!!